"""Utilities for with-statement contexts. See PEP 343."""

 """Return a recreated instance of self.

-Allows an otherwise one-shot context manager like
+Allows otherwise one-shot context managers like

 _GeneratorContextManager to support use as

-a decorator via implicit recreation.
+decorators via implicit recreation.

 def __call__(self, func):

 """Helper for @contextmanager decorator."""

 self.func, self.args, self.kwds = func, args, kwds